College of Science Commencement Registration

 8. How do we get up on stage to be recognized?

 You will be seated in Centennial Hall by department.
 An usher will signal your department to line up at the right of the stage.
 You will line up undergraduates first, followed by Master's students, followed by PhD's.
 You will hand your card to the person wearing the headphones at the top of the stairs.
 She will hand it back to you, and then you move forward and hand it to the name reader.
 Don't worry - it's very easy and goes very fast once you see it done the first time.

-- When can I tell my family/friends to arrive at Centennial?
+9. When can I tell my family/friends to arrive at Centennial Hall?

-Free parking is available throughout campus, but Tyndall garage is the preferred parking area.
+Free parking is available throughout campus, but Tyndall garage is the closest parking area.

 We encourage you to wear cap and gown, but you can also wear business dress.
 Cap and gowns are available for sale through the UA Bookstore.

 12. I'm a graduate student with a mentor who will be hooding me.
 How does that work?